Nutritional Effects of Skipping Breakfast: Latest Research Findings

 We know from a previous study that habitually consuming breakfast is associated with decreased risk for multiple chronic diseases, including coronary artery disease, metabolic syndrome, diabetes, and chronic kidney disease.
 [3-15]

 Breakfast skipping is particularly disruptive to optimal blood sugar control, as it leads to more significant post-prandial blood sugar spikes after other meals.
-On the other hand, eating a substantial breakfast each day is associated with increased insulin sensitivity and better balanced blood sugar levels overall.
+On the other hand, eating a substantial breakfast each day is associated with increased insulin sensitivity and better-balanced blood sugar levels overall.

 Summary

 In conclusion, recent research demonstrates that adults who skip breakfast are at increased risk for inadequate intakes of folate, calcium, iron, and vitamins A, B1, B2, B3, C, and D. They’re also more likely to consume too many calories, carbohydrates, added sugars, and saturated and total fat.
-Breakfast skipping in children was associated with increased risk of inadequate nutrient intake as well as an increased likelihood of having a poorer diet overall, when compared to consistent breakfast eating.
+Breakfast skipping in children was associated with an increased risk of inadequate nutrient intake as well as an increased likelihood of having a poorer diet overall when compared to consistent breakfast eating.

 In addition to increased potential for nutrient deficiencies, skipping breakfast has also been associated with increased risk for insulin resistance and poor blood sugar control, as well as other chronic health concerns.

-As providers it’s in our patients’ best interests for us to talk with them about their diets (even if we’re not nutritionists or dieticians).
+As providers, it’s in our patients’ best interests for us to talk with them about their diets (even if we’re not nutritionists or dieticians).
 Prioritizing consistent breakfast intake is a simple action that we can recommend to our patients and by which we can help reduce the overall burden of chronic disease in our country.

 [1] Fanelli, S., Walls, C., & Taylor, C. (2021).
 Skipping breakfast is associated with nutrient gaps and poorer diet quality among adults in the United States.
 Proceedings of the Nutrition Society, 80(OCE1), E48. doi:10.1017/S0029665121000495